Best US Stocks in the UK to Watch

 - When Facebook had its IPO in 2012, its shares were priced at $38 each.
 In early 2021, Facebook stocks are now worth $268.

-- When Alibaba (Chinese e-commerce platform) had its NYSE IPO in 2014, the shares were originally priced at $68.
+- When Alibaba (a Chinese e-commerce platform) had its NYSE IPO in 2014, the shares were originally priced at $68.
 Just a few minutes after the listing went live, the same stocks were priced at $99.

 Some of the hottest US stock IPOs rumored for 2021 include: